Tallented-Code-bot/johnnydecimal/README.md

 3. As long as you are inside your root folder, you can use `jd`.
 You could show all your JD numbers with `jd show`, you could add a new one with `jd add <CATEGORY>`, or you could go to a specific one with `j <JD_NUMBER>`(assuming that you added the config to your shell!).

+## Contributing and License
+This project is under the GNU GPL-3 license.
+(You can view the license [here](LICENSE).)

+Feel free to contribute to this project, either by submitting a pull request or by adding an issue.